-While the information in the ebook will not pave your journey in gold, it hopefully will make it easier.
+Most of the available information about autism and puberty will only get you part way through this process.
+I wish I felt comfortable sharing all this information with you in a blog post, but it’s personal.
+I decided to make it available to those who really need it without sharing it with the entire world.
+While the information in the ebook will not pave your journey in gold, it will make it easier.
 How I wish I had had someone to share with me the craziness of what was about to unfold as my girls began this journey!

-So whether you are in the process of preparing to enter puberty with your daughter, navigating it as we speak, or transitioning to the next step, I hope you will take a minute to head to the Free Resource Library and “check out” your copy of Autism and Periods: Because She’s Gonna Have ‘Em.
+Regardless of where you are in this process with your daughter, I hope you will take a minute to head to the FREE Resource Library.
+Once there, “check out” your copy of Autism and Periods: Because She’s Gonna Have ‘Em.
 Period.
 This resource covers all the “stuff” we learned and applied to get through this tough time.

 Some simple things you can be doing now include:

 - Continuing to strengthen your relationship with your daughter.
-A daughter who knows and trust you will be more likely to follow your lead into next steps even when they are uncomfortable.
+A girl who knows and trusts you will be more likely to follow your lead even when they are uncomfortable.

 - Forming good habits, including the habit of forming good habits!

-- Working on identifying all of the health issues that have come along with autism and developing ways to minimize their impact.
-My post, “My Strategy for the ‘Treatment’ of Autism” may help you here.
+- Working on identifying ALL health issues and reducing their impact.
+My posts, “My Strategy for the ‘Treatment’ of Autism,” and “Comorbidity: Life with Autism and It’s Closest ‘Friends,'” may help you here.

-- Getting to know about relevant providers in your area (gynecologists), so that you are prepared and not scrambling if you need assistance.
+- Getting to know providers in your area (gynecologists) in case you need help.

-- Developing a plan for talking to your daughter about the stuff that is coming so it becomes familiar and easy to discuss.
+- Developing a plan for talking to your daughter about the “stuff” that is coming so it is easier to discuss.

-There is so much to think about, but preparing in advance will move you forward more smoothly and more comfortably!
-Some of it is a little different because of the presence of autism, and some of it is waaayyy different, but with preparation you can absolutely do it!
+There’s lots to think about, but preparing will move you forward more smoothly and comfortably!
+Some of it is a little different because of the presence of autism, and some of it is waaayyy different, but you can absolutely do it!